REVIEW OF THE XIAOMI MI ESSENTIAL ELECTRIC SCOOTER

-The Xiaomi M365 e-scooter was first released in late 2016 but came to prominence in North America in 2017 and then Europe in 2018 when scooter hire companies Bird and Lime put thousands on the streets of cities across those two continents.
-In April 2020, Xiaomi quietly released the Xiaomi 1S in China and then their new range, including the Essential and Pro 2, was leaked.
+The Xiaomi M365 e-scooter was first released in late 2016 but came to prominence in North America in 2017 and then Europe in 2018 when scooter hire company Bird put thousands on the streets of cities across those two continents.
+In April 2020, Xiaomi quietly released the Xiaomi 1S in China and then their new range, including the Essential, 1S and Pro 2, was leaked.
 Presumably, the awkward release was due to the ongoing coronavirus pandemic.
-The EU/UK version of the Essential is due for release August/September 2020.
+The EU/UK version of the Essential finally arrived in August 2020.

 The Xiaomi Essential Electric Scooter is a foldable e-scooter designed by Chinese tech giant Xiaomi (pronounced "show-er-me").
 It is manufactured by Ninebot, who also manufacture the Segway branded scooters.
 The Essential has the normal Xiaomi folding design, 20 km (12 mile) range, 20 km/h (12 mph) top-speed, 12 kg weight and pneumatic tyres.
 It also boasts cruise control, front and rear lights, E-ABS brakes and a phone app (the Mi Home app seen below).
 The frame is basically the same as the M365.

 The handlebar height is not adjustable because of the folding system (part of the bell hooks on to the rear mudguard).
-It comes in a bespoke box (weighing about 15 kg) and requires a small amount of self-assembly, inasmuch as you have to insert the handlebars and screw in four screws to fix them in place (so as to avoid an awkwardly large box for shipping).
+It comes in a bespoke brown box (weighing 16 kg) and requires a small amount of self-assembly, inasmuch as you have to insert the handlebars and screw in four screws to fix them in place (so as to avoid an awkwardly large box for shipping).
 There is no spare tyre included.

 The display on the Essential is the same as that from the M365 Pro, meaning it shows your speed, battery level and riding mode.
 There are three riding modes: normal, pedestrian and sport.
-The accelerator is a button on the right-hand handlebar, while there is a bike-like brake on the left-hand side, as well as a slightly superfluous bell (which cannot be removed if you want to be able to fold up your Essential).
+The accelerator is a button on the right-hand handlebar, while there is a bike-like brake on the left-hand side, as well as a slightly superfluous bell (which cannot be removed if you want to keep your Essential folded).
 A powerful LED light is built into the front of the handle for nighttime riding.
 Some have complained the light on the Xiaomis is too bright, but I disagree (it is not quite as bright as my bike light's top setting).
-There is also a rear light that flashes when you brake.
+There is also an improved rear light that flashes when you brake.

 Riding The Essential

 The Xiaomi tyres are 8.5 inches in diameter and pneumatic.
 The idea is that air-filled tyres makes the ride smoother.
-However, there is no suspension so it is really a trade-off between the two options (the ES2 does the opposite).
 The ride is indeed smooth as long as the ground itself is reasonably level.
-I have ridden both the M365 and the ES2 extensively in Mexico City, where road repairs fall fairly low down on the "to-do" list, and found that, as long as major potholes are avoided, and a comfortable riding stance taken, most road surfaces can be comfortably traversed.
+I have ridden the M365 extensively in Mexico City, where road repairs fall fairly low down on the "to-do" list, and found that, as long as major potholes are avoided, and a comfortable riding stance taken, most road surfaces can be comfortably traversed.
 Unsurprisingly, cobble stones present something of a hazard.

 The only real issue I have found is a tendency to scrape the bottom of the Xiaomi scooters on pavement edges when I go from the road to pavement or vice versa but this could well be a result of my inherent laziness and simply not lifting it high enough off the ground.
 It is not particularly easy to take tight corners but, again, this may be more down to my own riding inadequacies than any flaw in the scooter design.
 I would also not rely on the built-in lock to prevent against theft.